technowizardbob/profiles/README.md

 Now, as a non-Root USER from a console:$ ./install.sh

 # Ubuntu Font for Cool Term, do not do on Windows linux-subsystem:
-sudo apt-get install fonts-powerline
+$ sudo apt-get install fonts-powerline

-touch /opt/profiles/.unicode_support
+$ touch /opt/profiles/.unicode_support

+# Customize your banner:
+$ mv /opt/profiles/bw_awesome.txt /opt/profiles/awesome.txt

 # (Optional) To disable Background colors:
 touch /opt/profiles/.simple_theme